Our Story

 Why “Celebrate Fatigues”?

 Military uniforms are not typically worn after a soldier “separates from” the military.
 Former service members may store military uniforms when they are discharged.
 If the uniforms are not stored, they may be donated to others or to military thrift stores.
 In some cases, they might be thrown away or destroyed.
-We estimate there are hundreds of thousands of uniforms in home storage today.

-We are gravely concerned about the hundreds of thousands of fatigues that are languishing in home storage and elsewhere that will sooner or later end up in a landfill, thrown away, or burned.
+We are gravely concerned about the hundreds of thousands of fatigues that are languishing in home storage and elsewhere that will sooner or later end up in a landfill, thrown away, donated, or burned.

 Celebrate Fatigues is intent on helping military families dispose of the uniforms with dignity.
 We can then recycle and repurpose the fatigues allowing others to remember the service and sacrifice made and honor the men and women who have served in our military.